 The recidivism rate is 80.1% for career criminals who automatically fall in the Criminal History Category of VI by having two prior felony drug and, or violent crime convictions.

 THE COST of incarceration in America varies depending on the age and security of prisoners.
 In the federal system, those rates average between $36,000 for healthy prisoners, and much higher for most of its aging prisoners.

 Because of rising health care cost, the cost of my incarceration [did run] close to $100,000 per year.
 Wouldn’t it be cheaper to free me?
 [Free at Last!]

 Straight from the Pen hopes to lower those numbers by helping to change the status quo of the criminal justice systems across America and beyond.
 Reducing recidivism, crime rates, and the victimization of those who will otherwise fall victim to the recidivist, whether by feeling the pain inflicted from the recidivist or by paying enormous tax rates that supports mass incarceration in America, will make life better for everyone involved.
 We can make a difference!

-My plan is to find those capable and willing to create two social networking sites called StraightFromthePen.org and StraightFromthePen.net.
+NOTE: I cancelled the following due to the lack of public support: My plan is to find those capable and willing to create two social networking sites called StraightFromthePen.org and StraightFromthePen.net.
 The .org will contain links to every state and federal legislature.